About a Boy (film)

-About a Boy is a 2002 romantic comedy-drama film directed by Paul Weitz and Chris Weitz, who co-wrote the screenplay with Peter Hedges.
-It is an adaptation of the 1998 novel of the same name by Nick Hornby.
+About a Boy is a 2002 comedy-drama film directed by Paul Weitz and Chris Weitz, who co-wrote the screenplay with Peter Hedges.
+It is an adaptation of the 1998 novel by Nick Hornby.
 The film stars Hugh Grant, Nicholas Hoult, Toni Collette, and Rachel Weisz.
-The film at times uses double voice-over narration, when the audience hears alternately Will's and Marcus's thoughts.

 The film was theatrically released on 26 April 2002 by Universal Pictures.
 It was nominated for an Academy Award for Best Adapted Screenplay.
 Actors Hugh Grant and Toni Collette were nominated for a Golden Globe and a BAFTA Award, respectively, for their performances.
 The film received positive reviews from critics and earned $130.5 million against a $30 million budget.

 Plot

 Will Freeman lives a carefree lifestyle without any responsibility or commitments, thanks to royalties left to him by his father's successful Christmas song.
+He rejects the common phrase, "No man is an island," insisting that he lives happily as an island, despite disapproval from his married friends.

-Will joins the Single Parents Alone Together (SPAT) community group under the pretense that he is the father to an imaginary child, but instead aims to meet single mothers.
-Will meets Suzie who he is attracted to but also meets Marcus, the socially awkward son of one of Suzie's friends unexpectedly on a planned play-date.
-When Will and Suzie take Marcus home, they find Marcus' mother Fiona (who suffers bouts of depression) has attempted suicide and rush to get her to the hospital in time.
+After a fulfilling and guilt-free fling with a single mother, Will joins the Single Parents Alone Together (SPAT) community group under the pretense that he is the father to an imaginary child, aiming to have the same experience again.
+He meets Suzie, whom he is attracted to, and Marcus, the socially awkward son of one of Suzie's friends, Fiona, unexpectedly on a planned playdate.
+When Will and Suzie take Marcus home, they find Fiona (who suffers bouts of depression) has attempted suicide and rush her to the hospital.

+Marcus is very close to his mother but has no friends at school and is frequently bullied due to his awkward nature and appearance.
+Concerned that he may be left on his own if his mother succeeds at killing herself in the future, he becomes determined to find her a boyfriend and creates an awkward lunch date with Will, who is uninterested in Fiona.

+Marcus spends a few days following Will and discovers Will's supposed toddler son does not exist.
+He uses the information to blackmail Will into dating Fiona, but Will refuses.
+Despite this, Marcus continues turning up at Will's home to watch television after school.
+They slowly form a bond, strengthened by Will buying Marcus cool new shoes to help him fit in better at school.
+However, the bullies steal the shoes, and Marcus is forced to confess to his mother that Will bought them, revealing they've formed a friendship and that Will is not a father.